timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

-The most common and RECOMMENDED approach for resource holders wishing to make use of the RPKI is to leverage a CA instance hosted and operated by the provider of those resources (e.g. an RIR or NIR).
-However, in some specific circumstances, resource holders might instead choose to deploy and manage a CA themselves.
+The most common and RECOMMENDED approach for resource holders wishing to make use of the RPKI is to leverage a CA instance hosted and operated by the provider of those resources (e.g., a RIR or a NIR).
+However, in some specific circumstances (e.g., deployment policy), resource holders might instead choose to deploy and manage a CA themselves.
 This latter type of CA is commonly referred to as a "self-hosted" or "delegated" CA.

 If the resource holder chooses to operate their CA in a self-hosted fashion, the holder must also decide how they make their RPKI material available to the
-public: the holder can either deploy and operate their own publication engine and associated rsync and RRDP infrastructure (referred to as a "self-hosted repository"), or make use a third-party operated publication service (e.g., operated by an RIR).
+public: the holder can either deploy and operate their own publication engine and associated rsync and RRDP infrastructures (referred to as a "self-hosted repository") or make use a third-party operated publication service (e.g., operated by a RIR).

-If the resource holder chooses to self-host the repository, then they take on the responsibility for ensuring the high availability of their signed data via RRDP and rsync (further described in section 5 and 6 of this document).
+If the resource holder chooses to self-host the repository, then they take on the responsibility for ensuring the high availability of their signed data via RRDP and rsync (further described in Sections 5 and 6 of this document).

-Because RPs are expected to make use of cached data from previous successful fetches (Section 6 of [@!RFC9286]), short outages on the server side do not need to be cause for immediate concern -- provided the self-hosting operator restores access availability in a timely fashion, i.e., before objects become stale.
+Because RPs are expected to make use of cached data from previous successful fetches (Section 6 of [@!RFC9286]), short outages on the server side do not need to be cause for immediate concern -- provided that the self-hosting operator restores access availability in a timely fashion, i.e., before objects become stale.

 However, in practice, self-hosted repositories tend to exhibit more frequent